Yuslash/documentation-p1t2/README.md

 ├── src/               # Source code
 │   ├── components/    # React components
 │   ├── pages/         # Pages of the application
-│   └── styles/        # CSS and styles
+│   ├── stores/        # The Redux main store in there │   └── styles/        # CSS and styles
 ├── index.html         # Main HTML file
 ├── package.json       # Project metadata and dependencies